astaniano/hat/webSecAcademy/advanced_topics/graphql/graphql.md

 You can potentially glean useful information from this, as the response is effectively giving away valid parts of the schema.

-Clairvoyance is a tool that uses suggestions to automatically recover all or part of a GraphQL schema, even when introspection is disabled.
+[Clairvoyance](https://github.com/nikitastupin/clairvoyance) is a tool that uses suggestions to automatically recover all or part of a GraphQL schema, even when introspection is disabled.
 This makes it significantly less time consuming to piece together information from suggestion responses.

 You cannot disable suggestions directly in Apollo.
-See this GitHub thread for a workaround.
+See this [GitHub thread](https://github.com/apollographql/apollo-server/issues/3919#issuecomment-836503305) for a workaround.

-Note
+> Note:
+>

-Burp Scanner can automatically test for suggestions as part of its scans.
+> Burp Scanner can automatically test for suggestions as part of its scans.
 If active suggestions are found, Burp Scanner reports a "GraphQL suggestions enabled" issue.

 ### APPRENTICE Lab: Accessing private GraphQL posts
 To figure out if the endpoint corresponds to a graphsql endpoint first try to send universal query